 You must hold a bachelor’s degree with honours class 2.2 or above from a UK Higher Education Institution (HEI), or an equivalent qualification.
-At least 50% of your degree must be relative to the subject you want to teach.
+Ideally, at least 50% of your degree should be relative to the subject you want to teach.
+If it is not, please contact us for advice before applying.
 The National Recognition Information Centre for the United Kingdom (UK NARIC) can provide advice on the equivalence of overseas qualifications.

 English and Maths GCSEs/O levels or equivalent qualifications at grade C/4 or above.